Find Affordable College Courses

 22 Yearly Graduations

 Northwestern University is the 6th most popular school in the nation for students seeking a master's degree in health and wellness.
 Each year, around 22,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,276 per year, while in-state graduate students, on average, pay $56,067 per year.
-During the 2020-2021 academic year, 22 people received their master's degree in health and wellness from Northwestern.
-Around 18% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+The average in-state tuition for full-time undergraduates is $64,887 per year, while in-state graduate students, on average, pay $52,698 per year.
+During the most recent year for which we have data, 22 people received their master's degree in health and wellness from Northwestern.
+About 96% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 #6